-- Study a cat or companion animal curriculum and other resources about your pet (including the body parts diagram contained in this publication). - Included in this publication is a study guide sheet for each age division (Beginner, Junior, and Senior).
+- Study a cat or companion animal curriculum and other resources about your pet (including the body parts diagram contained in this publication). - Included in this publication is a study guide sheet for each age division (Beginner, Junior, and Senior) the judge may use these questions or ask some of their own.